 U.S. federal documents are published in a variety of formats:

-More and more government documents are published only in electronic formats and are directly available from the library's CONSULS catalog.
+More and more government documents are published only in electronic formats and are directly available from the library's SouthernSearch.
 Buley Library has several public access computers that can be used by visitors.
-Buley Library's CONSULS catalog is the first place to begin when looking for government publications held by any of the 4-state university libraries and the Ct.
-State Library.
+Buley Library's SouthernSearch is the first place to begin when looking for government publications held by any of the state university libraries, the community college libraries, or the Connecticut State Library.

 All library patrons can stop at the library's reference desk and ask for assistance.
 Buley Library has 2 public computers that can be used by all library patrons.
 You will need to ask a reference librarian to log you into our campus network.
 Reference librarians and the government documents coordinator can be contacted by phone or e-mail for additional assistance.
-The Reference Desk phone numbers are (203) 392-5732.
-The Documents Coordinator's phone number is (Shirley B. Cavanagh) is (203) 392-5768.
+The Reference Desk phone number is (203) 392-5732.
+The Documents Coordinator's position is currently vacant.

-CONSULS is the Connecticut State University and State Library integrated library system.
-Federal publications are available from Southern, Central, Eastern, Western, and the CT.
-State Library in Hartford.
-You can be search by author,title,keyword, federal agency, location or through a variety of other access points to locate federal documents.
+SouthernSearch is part of the Connecticut State Colleges & Universities integrated library system.
+Federal publications are available from Southern, Central, Eastern, Western, and the Connecticut State Library in Hartford.
+You can be search by author, title, keyword, federal agency, location, or through a variety of other filters to locate federal documents.
 Buley Library catalogs all documents using the Library of Congress Classification System and integrates all physical materials into the circulating collection.
 Some sources may be housed in the Reference or Periodicals Collections and will not circulate.
-CONSULS will indicate the location and status of each item.
+SouthernSearch will indicate the location and status of each item.